Sydney's Premier Development Site Advisors

 Co-Founder

-Previously at leading architecture firms SJB and PBD Architects, involved in the delivery of some of Sydney's most iconic residential developments.
+Previously at leading architecture firms SJB and PBD Architects, Chaim was involved in the delivery of some of Sydney's most iconic residential developments.
 Chaim brings deep technical proficiency and a practical understanding of the full development lifecycle.

 LinkedIn →